 Must-Ask Questions When Choosing a Sports League for Your Child

-There are many youth sports leagues for kids today; and while they may seem the same, they are not.
-Here are must-ask questions to use when selecting a sports league for your child.
+There are many youth sports leagues for kids today.
+They may seem the same, but they're not.
+Sports leagues at the YMCA teach skills while creating a safe and engaging environment for kids to learn, make friends and have fun.
+Below are some must-ask questions to use when selecting a sports league for your child.

 Ideally, all coaches, even those who volunteer, should receive training on how to encourage and support kids to do their best in a safe and fun environment.
 Ensuring coaches have their child abuse clearances and have had background checks done that have come back clear is important to ensure your child’s safety.